 Question Number Indicative content 12 (a) As no audience is specified, the examiner is assumed to be the audience.
 Candidates are free to agree or disagree with the statement and may present a variety of arguments.
-Content may include references to: the importance of the way we present ourselves to others; how a good appearance shows respect; it is important to make a good first impression; people should look below the surface (don't judge a book by its cover); it is shallow to assess people on first meeting.
+Content may include references to: how people must have qualifications to get a good job; that you can get qualifications when you are older; there are successful people who have few academic qualifications, e.g. Richard Branson; exam passes do not necessarily mean you can be effective in the world of work.
 Examiners should be open to a wide range of interpretation.

 Question Number Indicative content 12 (b) No indicative content can be specified, since candidates may choose to interpret the title as they wish.
 Candidates should be rewarded for such qualities as a sense of drama, vivid description, excitement or suspense.
 Examiners should be open to a wide range of interpretation.
+NB: Explicit reference to the title may not be mentioned until the end of the story.

-Question Number Indicative content 12 (c) Candidates may choose to write about one or more best friends (some may be imaginary).
-Candidates should be rewarded for their powers to describe and evoke a sense of the person(s) chosen, using effective vocabulary.
+Question Number Indicative content 12 (c) Candidates may have quite a wide choice of places (real or imaginary).
+These may be indoors or outdoors, rooms or whole buildings.
+Candidates should be rewarded for their power to evoke a sense of place and atmosphere, using effective vocabulary.
 Examiners should be open to a wide range of interpretation.